slicersalt/dwd/README.rst

 .. image:: doc/figures/kern_dwd.png

-For more example code see `these example notebooks`_.
+For more example code see `these example notebooks`_ (including the code to generate the above figures).

 Help and Support
 ================